 During the summer of 1859 in the San Juan Islands, the U.S. and England were poised at the brink of war--over a pig!
-The islands, which lie between the mainland U.S. and Canada's Vancouver Island, were jointly claimed by the U.S. and Britain.
+The islands were jointly claimed by the U.S. and Britain.
 Tensions escalated into an international incident when an American farmer shot a pig--owned by the Hudson's Bay Company--that was rooting in his garden.
-A standoff ensued for the next 12 years without further casualty.
-In 1872, the conflict was settled after the matter was referred to Kaiser Wilhelm I of Germany, who, in turn, referred the dispute to an arbitration committee in Geneva, Switzerland.
-The committee voted 2-1 to turn the San Juan Islands over to the U.S.
+Diplomacy prevailed and there were no other casualties, thanks to a cease-fire that held until an arbitration committee in Geneva turned the San Juan Islands over to the U.S.

 climate ride 2017 Climate Ride Events Join the movement and pedal or hike for our national parks at one of this year's Climate Ride events.

 Report Center for State of the Parks: San Juan Island National Historical Park Recognizing San Juan Island National Historical Park’s significance to our shared national heritage, NPCA’s Center for State of the Parks endeavored to determine the conditions of resources protected within the park.